 Don’t you just love when you find the perfect dessert?
+Why are fruits in Japan so expensive?
 The other day my hubby and I went to run some errands in a neighboring town.
 When we venture to this city we always make a pit stop at one of our favorite stores, The Fresh Market.
 If you’ve never been to one, it’s a neighborhood food market that sells fresh, premium quality foods.
 One of our favorite departments is the bakery.
 Here you’ll find everything from fresh made breads to yummy desserts for one or for a crowd.
 Of course we go for the individual treats in the bakery case.
 That brings me to the point of this post and yummy recipe.
 The dessert we tried on this particular trip was a big, beautiful, Strawberry Pillow.
 It was so good I decided I wanted to make it for our annual Memorial Day get together.
 I scoured the internet for a recipe that replicated this wonderful decadent dessert and came up empty handed.
 I refused to give up!
 This was too easy not to try myself so here we go.

 I started by purchasing standard size croissants from my local grocery stores bakery.
 They were sold in packs of six so I ended up buying four packs.
 Since then I’ve found them in jumbo and mini size, use what fits your needs.
 This recipe makes 24 standard, 12 jumbo, or 48 mini pillows.